 Help!
 My Website has gone?

-I like to empower small businesses, mentor and share knowledge.
+I like to empower small businesses, mentor them, and share knowledge.
 I would never want anyone to go through what my client had gone through.
 The headache is not worth it.

 Take Control